gotgit/gotgit/en.rst

 16.5      Merge lesson 4: tree conflict           [254]
 =======================================================

-When two commits change the name of the same file, merge will end with a conflict.
+When two commits both change the name of the same file, merge will end up with a conflict.
-This section introduce how to resolve this kind of conflicts by hands or by tools.
+This section introduces how to resolve this kind of conflicts either by hands or by tools.

 16.5.1      Resolve tree conflict by hands        [256]
 -------------------------------------------------------